nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     showing information about the person in the related appointment.
     2. remove the person from related appointments and delete the appointment if it has no more related client
 * We chose the second one, and gives a warning message to user when they try to delete.
-As we think that, it makes little sense in this case to keep the person related to appointments show up event after they deletes the person.
+As we think that, it makes little sense in this case to keep the person related to appointments show up event after they delete the person.
 Moreover, it makes the code harder to maintain, as we will need to consider whether the person is mark as deleted for every other query.